-Your special thing.
 One of the big things in my business is forms.
 I make productivity forms so I have a whole section dedicated to making and completing these.
 If you are a party plan business, you might have a whole section for upcoming parties with a checklist of what you have completed for each one.
-Realtors might have an open house or brokers open set of checklists where they keep track of what they need to do.
+Realtors might have an open house or brokers open set of lists and notes where they keep track of what they need to do.

 Your Business Planner Doesn’t Have To Be Perfect

-The cool thing about doing a planner like this is that it doesn’t have to be perfect out of the gate.
+The cool thing about doing a planner like this is that it doesn’t have to be perfect out of the gate to achiever your goals.
 I have gone through several iterations of my organization until now I am settled on a fairly stable style.

 BUT when you start, you will probably be moving your sections around or creating and deleting new ones for a while.